styxlab/gatsby-starter-try-ghost/README.md

 A Gatsby starter for creating blogs from headless [Ghost CMS](https://ghost.org/changelog/jamstack/).

-Turn your Ghost blog into a lightning fast static website.
+Turn your Ghost blog into a flaring fast static website.
 This Gatsby theme is a front-end replacement of the Ghost Handlebars engine featuring the standard Ghost Casper skin and functionality.
 All content is sourced from a headless Ghost CMS.

 ## Demo